Chapter 1 : Concupiscence

 Rose knew exactly what she was wanted: concupiscence.
 Lust of the wildest, fieriest, and most-consuming kind.
 That was the proper route for a goody two shoes, and as a goody two shoes, Rose always went the proper route.

 Not knowing how to begin her search, she decided to first consult Albus.
 He was on the Quidditch pitch with Anastasia who, despite her lack of hand-anything coordination, was also on the team.

 "I need a boyfriend," said Rose.
 "Have you got any suggestions?"

 Rose immediately put a Silencing charm on her.
-She turned to Albus, ignoring her ailing victim.
+She turned from her gesticulating victim and toward Albus.
 "Does she ever shut up?" she asked.